Herbal3d/basil/architecture/Renderer.md

 of objects that are defined as meshes, textures, and shaders.
 The Renderer handles the job of efficiently displaying the objects in the view.

-A {{ ref-userInterface }} can connect to the Renderer and present controls to the user and otherwise manage the appearance and management of the 3D view.
+A [UserInterfaceManager] can connect to the Renderer and present controls to the user and otherwise manage the appearance and management of the 3D view.